ibm-cloud-docs/vmwaresolutions/services/mcv_viewingclusters.md

 | Description | The description of the VLAN.  |
 | Location | The data center location. |
 | Primary route | The primary route of the VLAN. |
 {: caption="Table 7.
-Network Interface - VLAN details for a stretched cluster across multizone region" caption-side="top"}
+Network interface - VLAN details for a stretched cluster across multizone region" caption-side="top"}

 Click **View Resource** to access the VLAN details.